pvcraven/arcade_book/source/chapters/01_setup/setup.rst

 .. _Understanding and Choosing Text Editors: http://web-development-class.readthedocs.io/en/latest/tutorials/text_editors/text_editors.html
 .. _student license: https://www.jetbrains.com/student/

-Setup the Distributed Version Control System
+What is a Distributed Version Control System
 --------------------------------------------

 Now we need to set up the computer to manage the code that we type in.
 This will allow you to upload the code so that